floorford/football-team-app/README.md

 12 - Use X-Code or another mobile phone simulator to run the app according to the directions given by the command terminal after the start command has completed

-13 - If you wish to run the mobile app on your phone, do so via the Expo app (https://expo.io/) and change over the baseURL to the web hosted API using the same method as step 11
+13 - To run the native app locally with a locally hosted backend change over the baseURL to the locally hosted API using the same method as step 9